 Our first goal in creating this list was to share some of the best spots with you.
 This includes those that require a tour, as well as many places to see glow worms in New Zealand for free.

-Honestly, they are easy to find if you know where to look, head out after dusk, and turn off your torch (flashlight) when you reach the magic spot.
+Honestly, they are easy to find if you know where to look.
+Head out after dusk, turn off your torch (flashlight) when you reach the magic spot, and give your eyes a moment to adjust.

 This list is a collection of our experiences intermixed with locations suggested by members of our popular Facebook group, Explore New Zealand.